ganelson/inform/resources/Documentation/Writing with Inform.md

 	Bridget: "Are we nearly there yet?"

-## Exactly when beats are performed
+## When the director is passive

 Dialogue is managed during play by a component of Inform called the _director_, which we think of as being like the director of a play.
-At any given time the director is in one of two states:

-- _Passive_, also known as _inactive_.
-This is the default.
-Dialogue beats are performed only when the story text explicitly says that they must be: everything is under the control of the author, who is micro-managing what is said.

-- _Active_.
-In active mode, the director can also fill conversational lulls by trying to find relevant things to talk about, and people to talk about them.
-To do this, the director tracks a list of "live conversational subjects" which it might be interesting to talk about.
-The idea is that if somebody has just mentioned visiting Barcelona, then Barcelona might become a live subject.
-If conversation then lapses, the director will try to keep it going by finding something which somebody present can say about Barcelona.

-The mode can be switched with these phrases:

-> phrase: {ph_directoractive} make the dialogue/dialog director active
->
-> Switches the dialogue director to active mode.

-> phrase: {ph_directorpassive} make the dialogue/dialog director passive/inactive
->
-> Switches the dialogue director to passive mode.

-The director sometimes has to manage quite a complex situation, especially if dialogue beats are causing each other to be performed.
-The testing command ``DIALOGUE`` causes the director to print out explanation of what it is doing; ``DIALOGUE ALL`` produces even fuller ones.
+It sometimes has to manage quite a complex situation, so the testing command ``DIALOGUE`` causes the director to explain itself as it goes along; and ``DIALOGUE ALL`` even more so.

-### About passive mode
+At any given time the director is either _passive_ or _active_.
+Passive means that the director performs dialogue as it's asked to do so, but not otherwise.
+The director is always passive at the start of play and becomes active only if we explicitly ask it to: see [When the director is active].

 When the director is passive, beats are performed only as follows: